Bridging Quantum and Classical Computing in Drug Design: Architecture Principles for Improved Molecule Generation: Results

 \subsection{Influence of Quantum Architecture}

 The quantum component design was critical.
 Performance peaked within a middle range of total quantum parameters, suggesting a trade-off between expressivity and computational cost/overfitting.
 Analysis of width vs. depth (Figure \ref{fig:q_width_depth}) revealed that the best models consistently used multiple (3-4) shallow (4-8 qubits) quantum circuits layered sequentially, corresponding to width-to-depth ratios between $\approx 1.0$ and $2.7$.
-This indicates layering smaller circuits is more effective than single deep/wide circuits for this task.
+This indicates that layering more smaller circuits is more effective than using fewer, wider circuits for this task.